-The sample for the 2008 long-term trend assessment was selected using a complex multistage sampling design that involved sampling students from selected schools within selected geographic areas across the country.
-The sampling design had the following stages:
+The sample selected for LTT uses a complex multistage sampling design that involves sampling students from selected schools within selected geographic areas across the country.
+The sampling design has the following stages: